moravcik/config-tracker/README.md

 ### Config change

-There has been an ambiguity in the definition of what the configuration chane is.
+There has been an ambiguity in the definition of what the configuration change is.

 There are the domain-specific rules mentioned in the assignment and types of change: add/update/delete.
 In further Q/A communication it was clear that a config is a specific JSON object which can be changed on any level.